misua/maya/README.md

 # Project Maya

-This is a repo of the ff Missions:
+This is a repo of the following Maya Missions:

 - Mission1 folder - all tf infrastructure

+`fully tested to deploy in aws`

-`tested to deploy all needed infrastructure` `my-key-pair.pem included,it has no use to anyone`
+`my-key-pair.pem included,it has no use to anyone`